We’ve put together some common questions to help you understand the vision for the Northern Gateway.

 Sydney property group, Boyuan Holdings Limited (ASX: BHL) is leading a consortium of local and global partners, with a proven track record of delivering major projects around the world.

-Western Sydney University (WSU) will assist in the creation of a new International Education Precinct that will seek to enhance and foster innovation in Western Sydney by establishing an education, research and industry hub with global connectivity.
+The creation of a new International Education Precinct will seek to enhance and foster innovation in Western Sydney by establishing an education, research and industry hub with global connectivity.
 The goal is to provide a collaborative environment for both domestic and international students and global business and industry, encouraging knowledge sharing and industry-integrated teaching and research.

 Professor Charlie Teo, AM, will head the Wellness Centre of Healthcare Excellence and Centre for Cognitive Enhancement (WCHE and CCE).